Lake Tauca: Related events

-During the Tauca phase, Lake Titicaca grew in size; the pampas around Titicaca were left by that lake and the paleolake Minchin.
-Lake Titicaca rose by about 5 m, reaching a height of 3815 m, and its water became less saline.
-Another shoreline, at 3825 m altitude, has been linked to a highstand of Lake Titicaca during the Tauca epoch.
-The highstand, in 13,180 ± 130 BP, is contemporaneous with the Tauca III phase.
-Titicaca's water level then dropped during the Ticaña phase and probably rose again during the Coipasa.
-The highstands left terraces at the southern and eastern shores of Lake Titicaca (Note: The name "Lake Minchin" is often used for the largest lake on the Altiplano, however the highstand at the end of the Pleistocene is called Tauca.), which were later deformed by tectonic processes.
+During the Tauca phase, Lake Titicaca rose to 3815 m-3825 m altitude.
+Water level then dropped during the Ticaña phase and probably rose again during the Coipasa.
+The Lake Tauca highstands left terraces at the southern and eastern shores of Lake Titicaca (Note: The name "Lake Minchin" is often used for the largest lake on the Altiplano, however the highstand at the end of the Pleistocene is called Tauca.) and, together with older stages of higher water levels, formed the pampas around Titicaca.
+This was not the first time Lake Titicaca rose; Pliocene to Pleistocene lake-level rises are known as Mataro, Cabana, Ballivian and Minchin, whose exact chronology is unknown.